JorelAli/CommandAPI/docssrc/src/literalarguments.md

 **Developer's Note:**

-The `LiteralArgument` class is now obsolete!
-If you want to implement literals easily, consider using the much more intuitive `MultiLiteralArgument`, which is described in more detail [here](./multilitargs.md)!
+There is a simpler alternative to the `LiteralArgument` class!
+Instead of having to deal with arguments not being present in the array of arguments, consider using the much more intuitive `MultiLiteralArgument`, which is described in more detail [here](./multilitargs.md)!

 </div>